Google Translate:

 Infant-Toddler Mental Health Consultation

-The Infant-Toddler Mental Health Consultation is a new initiative of the Infant-Toddler Mental Health Project of ECLW, with the purpose of working with providers and caregivers to increase awareness of mental health in infants and toddlers.
+The Infant-Toddler Mental Health Consultation is a new initiative of the Infant-Toddler Mental Health Project of ECLW, to work with providers and caregivers to increase awareness of mental health in infants and toddlers.
 And to prevent, identify, and reduce the impact of mental health problems among young children.

 I-T CHILD Study with Yale University’s Child Study Center

 I-T CHILD promotes healthy growth in infant and young children’s social-emotional development by building the confidence, competencies, and skills of the caregivers and the early education staff.
 ECLW staff will provide a broad range of services that focuses on supporting the relationship between children, ages 0-36 months, and the caregivers in their lives.
 Our master’s level licensed mental health workers, with their knowledge of infant and early childhood development, provide mental health consultation to home-based infant toddler programs in the City of New York, learning and implementing the Infant-Toddler Climate of Healthy Interactions for Learning and Development (I-T CHILD) measure.
 Our consultant will collect data for measurement for developers at the Yale Child Study Center as part of a Phase I project.
-This program is funded by a grant from the Robin Hood Foundation.
+This program is funded by OCFS.

 Scroll to Top